russkyc/paymongo-sharp/README.md

 > [!NOTE]
 > This is in it's early development stages and does not offer support for the whole
 > Paymongo API.
-But if you only need checkouts and links you can already use this as
+But full support for checkouts, links, sources, and payments already exist. you can already use this as
 > both are already fully implemented.

 ## :sparkles: What is currently Supported